 Palm Cove, located north of Cairns, is one of our favourite holiday destinations, and I am regularly asked about recommendations on what to do with kids around this area.

 If you are staying in either of these destinations in Tropical North Queensland than one of the highlights and what I feel would be the best day trip from Cairns with kids is visiting the village of Kuranda.
 Nestled amongst World Heritage rainforest, 1000 feet above Cairns not only will you come to love the charm and activities that are available in this town, but the journey to reach Kuranda makes the trip extra memorable.

-This blog post was updated in August 2019
+This post contains affiliate links – updated in August 2019

 THE BEST DAY TRIP FROM CAIRNS